Contents

 • Parsing timestamps and converting to UTC.

-• Converting Unicode strings to NFC, normalizing line endings and removing unprintable characters.
+• Converting Unicode strings to NFC, normalising line endings and removing unprintable characters.

 • Decoding Base64, including URL-safe variants.